Migros: History

-Duttweiler and his drivers expanded their inventory and, in 1926, the first market opened its doors in Zurich.
+Duttweiler and his drivers expanded their inventory and, in 1926, the first retail store opened its doors in Zurich.
 His second store, in Ticino, presaged the future as it was founded as a cooperative.
 By 1941, the energetic entrepreneur had built a number of markets but, in that year, he basically gave the business to his customers by transforming everything from his privately owned enterprises into regional cooperatives, headed by the Federation of Migros Cooperatives.

 As early as 1935, Duttweiler showed his zest for expansion by founding the Hotelplan travel agency.
-In 1942, the Migros brand was applied to a weekly magazine, Wir Brückenbauer (now known as Migros Magazine).
+In 1942, the Migros brand was applied to a weekly magazine, Wir Brückenbauer (lit.
+'We Bridgebuilders', now known as Migros Magazine).
 Other ventures were restaurants in 1952, filling stations (Migrol) in 1954, language schools (Eurocentres) in 1956, the Migros Bank in 1957 and an insurance company in 1959.

 In 1948, the economist Elsa Gasser convinced Duttweiler to introduce the self-service approach in Migros stores, paving the way for the development of Switzerland's most successful supermarket chain.

 On behalf of the Migros Federation, the Zurich-based Reederei Zürich AG ordered at the H. C. Stülcken Sohn shipyard in Hamburg, Germany, the cargo ship Adele which was launched on 15 July 1952; the ship was christened by Adele Duttweiler, the wife of Gottlieb Duttweiler.

 In 1954 Migros entered the Turkish market, forming Migros Türk in partnership with the Istanbul City Council.
 This was sold to the Turkish conglomerate Koç Holding in 1975 and is the largest retailer in Turkey.
 Between 2008 and 2011, Koç Holding sold most of its shares of Migros Türk to BC Partners.
-It would not be until 1993 for Migros to open another foreign supermarket, this time in Thoiry, near Geneva.
+It would not be until 1993 that Migros would open another foreign supermarket, this time in Thoiry, near Geneva.